RiccardoFoglio/Obsidian-Vault/Data Science/Data Mining.md

 - Predictive methods : exploit some known variables to predict unknown or future values of other variables
 # Data Processing

-Data = collection off data objects and their attributes, property or characteristic of the object.
+Data = collection of data objects and their attributes, property or characteristic of the object.
 A collection of attributes describe an object.

 Types:
 - Categorical: symbols